Marseille 1-1 Atalanta: Mbemba stunner ensures first leg ends level | UEFA Europa League

 Pierre-Emerick Aubameyang, the Europa League's all-time top goalscorer, went close to completing the turnaround either side of half-time, but the Gabonese striker dragged a low, left-footed shot wide of the far post late in the first period before firing straight at Atalanta goalkeeper Juan Musso early in the second.

-Ismaïla Sarr's close-range finish was disallowed for offside and substitute Azzedine Ounahi rattled the post as Marseille pushed for a second goal, but Aleksei Miranchuk almost snatched a late winner for the visitors with a rasping drive that whistled narrowly wide of Pau López's left-hand post.
+Ismaïla Sarr's close-range finish was disallowed for offside and substitute Azzedine Ounahi rattled the top of the post as Marseille pushed for a second goal, but Aleksei Miranchuk almost snatched a late winner for the visitors with a rasping drive that whistled narrowly wide of Pau López's left-hand post.

 Andy Scott, match reporter